MaximumADHD/Roblox-Studio-Mod-Manager/SampleMods/README.md

-Here are a few sample mod files I created.
-Just copy them into your ModFolder (accessed by clicking the "Manage Mods" button in my program)
+Here are a few sample mod packs that I have created.
+Instructions for loading them into your environment may vary depending for each pack.